Skip to main content

 Scope and contents

-In the field of social inclusion of youth, the two strategies have included measures targeting children and young people under 18 and measures targeting young adults.
-The most important of these measures are continued after 2020 (in 2021 and 2021) and they are:
+In the field of social inclusion of youth, the strategy includes measures targeting children and young people under 18 and measures targeting young adults:

-The programme offers a flexible school approach to bring children, young people and adults back to school, allowing them to graduate mandatory education levels.
+3. The Second Chance national program: the programme offers a flexible school approach to bring children, young people and adults back to school, allowing them to graduate mandatory education levels;

-1. The socio-professional insertion of young people leaving the special protection system
+9. The socio-professional insertion of young people leaving the special protection system;

 Responsible authority